rob-luke/AuditoryStimuli.jl/paper.md

 enabling real-time signal processing development.
 Algorithm parameters can be varied and processing steps can be adaptively enabled.

-Due to the real-time nature of the software package, a fast programming language is required.
+Due to the real-time nature of the software package, fast mathematical computation is required.
 Audio signal processing is usually deployed using assembly or C programming languages, as these provide excellent processing speed.
-However, these low level languages require complex tooling and management of complex data structures, which increases development time and decreases the rate at which researchers can iterate on signal processing designs.
+However, these low level languages require complex tooling and management of complex data structures, which increases development time and decreases the rate at which researchers can iterate on signal-processing designs.
 Instead `AuditoryStimuli.jl` is written in the Julia programming language [@bezanson2017julia], which provides the convenience of a high level language while providing excellent computational speed.
 The package is developed on top of the the SampledSignals library [@sampled-signals], which provides the sample- and frame-based infrastructure.